hardbyte/python-can/doc/internal-api.rst

 Bus Internals
 ~~~~~~~~~~~~~

-Several methods are not documented in the main :class:`can.BusABC`
+Several methods are not documented in the main :class:`can.Bus`
 as they are primarily useful for library developers as opposed to
 library users.
 This is the entire ABC bus class with all internal
 methods:

 .. autoclass:: can.BusABC
+    :members:
     :private-members:
     :special-members:
-    :noindex: